RaoulSchikora/compiler/known_issues.md

 ### Function Definition

 * There is an enum to store wether a function has a type or void.
 Currently the visitor/printer doesn't print the type
-* Since empty parameter-lists are allowed, currently a NULL pointer is passed
+* Since empty parameter-lists are allowed in the grammar, currently a NULL pointer is passed

 ### Return statement

 Like Function Call expression, for "return;" without return values, a NULL pointer is passed

-### Compound Statement

-Parser crashes with segfault on empty compound statement

 ## Printer

-Printer currently fails on empty parameter list and empty compound statement
+Printer currently fails on empty parameter list